Syslifters/sysreptor/docs/docs/setup/upgrade-to-professional.md

 3. `cd` to `deploy` and run `docker compose up -d`
 4. Enjoy

+## From Professional to Community

+For reverting to community, remove or comment out the license key from `deploy/app.env`.
+You can also remove `languagetool/docker-compose.yml` from `deploy/docker-compose.yml`.
+This saves resources (one docker container), as languagetool is not available in SysReptor Community.

+Moving from Professional to Community does not result in data loss.
+All data will be preserved.
+Non-superuser accounts, will, however, no longer be able to log in.

 ::: info <DocBadge icon="mdi:calendar" label="Book a demo" />